-Before we look at the Sheesham wood’s appearance let’s look at how it’s tree looks.
+Before we look at its appearance let’s look at how its tree looks.
 The tree is mostly seen in the northern region of India.
 It can grow as tall as 30 meters in height and 2 to 3 meters in diameter.
 When grown in the open the trunk of this tree looks crooked with the leathery leaves 15cm.
 The flowers are pinkish and grow in bunches.

 This is enough information about the appearance of the tree.
 Let’s move to its byproduct – Sheesham wood.

 The appearance of Sheesham wood is somewhat royal.
 How?
 The color of the wood varies from golden to deep reddish-brown.
 These are the colors of royalty as well.
 Also, you will find dark streaks on the natural sissoo wood.
 One of the features of this wood is durability, the reason is its interlocked grains.
-To know more about the Sheesham wood, consider clicking here.
+To know more about it, consider clicking here.

 Advantages and Disadvantages of Sheesham Wood Furniture

 - The foremost benefit is its friendliness towards the carving.
 There are many wood types out there that are hard to carve.
-However, as for Sheesham wood, it can be carved out easily even with the finest detail.
+However, as for the wood of Sheesham, it can be carved out easily even with the finest detail.